What Is Claude Code? Anthropic's Terminal Coding Agent Explained

 In the interactive prompt, paste:

-Read this project’s README and tell me the structure, tech stack, and main entry files.
+Read this project’s README and source layout, then tell me the structure, tech stack, and main entry files.
+Don’t change anything yet.

-Watch how it reads files and responds.
-That’s the workflow.
-The Claude Code project setup guide walks through the rest of the first hour, and the Claude Code execution prompts library has copy-ready prompts for the most common tasks.
+The Claude Code project setup guide walks through the rest of the first hour (including the all-important CLAUDE.md project file), and the Claude Code execution prompts library has tested prompts for the most common tasks.

-4. Wire up new tools: Firebase Hosting, GitHub Actions, infra configs.
+4. Wiring up tooling — Firebase Hosting, GitHub Actions, lint/format configs, Dockerfiles.

 Safety and boundaries